 Appreciation occurs when the value of a good increases and depreciation occurs when the value of a good decreases.
 Appreciation and depreciation are usually quoted in percentages of an original amount and are given as an annual rate of change such as, for example, a 4% depreciation in the value of a car with every year.
 Appreciation and depreciation may also compound over a length of time which means that when interest is paid on an amount, the added amount then also receives interest from then on.

-Fraction, Decimals, and percentages are interchangeable ways to represent parts of a whole number and each of the three can either be a positive value or a negative value.
-These quantities can, therefore, be compared and ordered by using the symbols presented below.
+Fraction, decimals, and percentages are interchangeable ways to represent parts of a whole number and each of the three can either be a positive value or a negative value.
+These quantities can, therefore, be compared and ordered by using the symbols provided.

 End of page